 Like all other Toyotas, the Supra comes standard with Toyota’s Safety Sense Suite, bundling up the forward collision warning, automatic emergency braking with pedestrian and bicyclist detection, lane departure warning with lane-keep assist, and automatic high-beam headlights.
 The optional Driver Assist Package adds full-speed range radar-guided adaptive cruise control, blind-spot detection, and parking assist sensors with rear-cross traffic alert.

 All Supras benefit from Toyota’s 3-year/36,000-mile bumper-to-bumper warranty, while the powertrain gets 5-year/60,000-mile coverage.
 ToyotaCare, the manufacturers complimentary factory maintenance plan, is included with every new Supra for two years, or the first 25,000 miles, which ever comes first.
 That also comes with 24/7 road-side assistance.

 The 2020 Toyota GR Supra isn’t here to dazzle and wow with self-driving technology or safety tech.
-It’s purely driver-focused, where the technology exists underneath its sheet metal to make it a genuine performance machine.
+It’s purely driver-focused.
 That should be no surprise since the GR Supra is essentially a BMW underneath.
 Toyota’s tuners were simply provided the components and left to tune them according to their own specifications and requirements.